scalar-labs/scalar-kubernetes/docs/SetupDatabaseForEKS.md

 ### Steps

-You can follow this [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) to create a database instance.
+Follow this [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_CreateDBInstance.html) to create a database instance.

 ### Scale Performance

 You can scale up or scale down the instance and memory used.
 In addition, AWS also has the option to provide additional storage.
-You can also add read replicas to improve read-heavy database workloads.
+It is also possible to add read replicas to improve read-heavy database workloads.

 #### Autoscaling

-You can autoscale storage in RDS.
-You can read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html).
-You can also autoscale IOPS to a threshold of your choice if you select `Provisioned IOPS SSD` as the `storage type`.
+AWS RDS provides the option to autoscale storage.
+Read more about it [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_PIOPS.StorageTypes.html).
+It is also possible to autoscale IOPS to a threshold of your choice if you select `Provisioned IOPS SSD` as the `storage type`.

 ### Monitoring AWS RDS

 By default, AWS RDS Databases have monitoring enabled.

-You can follow the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) to learn more about monitoring.
+Follow the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Monitoring.html) to learn more about monitoring.

 ## Amazon Aurora